 A Wicklow community is on the search for a legendary pagan cross that vanished from their St. Patrick’s Church parish 60 years ago.

-The Independent reports that there are disparaging rumors as to why the granite cross may have vanished.
+The Independent reported that there are disparaging rumors as to why the granite cross may have vanished.
 Some say that local residents believed the cross was attracting fairies.
 Others believe it was buried by then priest Fr Matthew Blake, mainly because of its graphic carvings which displayed women and their “exaggerated genitalia.”

 The vanished cross was nearly forgotten about until it appeared in an old photo of the Church on the town’s Facebook page.
 Now, a team of local volunteers, led by their local war memorial committee, is on the search for the legendary cross.